Get started by searching below:

 • Taking preventative measures (like changing nursing homes) if needed

-With the help of an experienced nursing home abuse lawyer, you may be able to hold abusive staff members financially accountable.
+With the help of a top nursing home abuse law firm, you may be able to hold abusive staff members financially accountable.

-A nursing home abuse lawyer may be able to help you and your loved one get compensation while holding abusive staff members responsible.
+A nursing home attorney may be able to help you and your loved one seek justice while holding abusive staff members accountable.
+Many families have turned to legal action to secure compensation for the harm their loved ones endured.

-In some nursing home abuse cases, victims who worked with nursing home abuse lawyers have received millions of dollars.
+In some cases, victims who worked with nursing home abuse lawyers have received millions of dollars.

-The family of a woman with dementia who died weeks after staying in a nursing home received over $2 million.
-The jury in the case determined the nursing home was responsible for her death.
+For example, the family of a woman with dementia who died weeks after moving into a nursing home received $2 million in a wrongful death lawsuit after a jury found the facility responsible.

 Money awarded in a nursing home abuse lawsuit can help pay for:

-• Other expenses that stem from the abuse
+• Other expenses: Any financial burdens stemming from the abuse

-Nursing home abuse law firms may also secure punitive damages, which is extra money awarded to punish the abusers for the harm they caused.
+Nursing home abuse law firms may also seek punitive damages, which are additional funds meant to punish negligent facilities and deter future abuse.

 Nursing home abuse attorneys can: